 Due to this, and the jurisdictional limitations of the SPVQ, the family has repeatedly petitioned the provincial Ministry of Public Security to order the case file transferred to either the Montreal police or the Surete du Quebec, both of whom they feel could make more progress; the request has been refused.

 In 2017, a friend who knew Bergeron in Montreal confirmed that she had grown increasingly fearful and reclusive there in the two months before her disappearance.
 He said he had asked her if she had been raped or witnessed a crime.
 She said what had happened to her was "worse" than that, but refused to elaborate.

 Her family said it was obvious something was deeply troubling her.
 "Is there light at the end of this tunnel?" she asked her sister, Nathalie, over the phone.
 She said she did not want to return to Montreal again.
 But she would not say why.
 "We tried to get her to talk but she wouldn't talk, she would only cry", Nathalie told the Montreal Gazette a year later.

-Many sightings of her have been reported since her disappearance, especially in areas of Ontario just outside Quebec, but none have been confirmed.
+Many sightings of her have been reported since her disappearance, especially in areas of Ontario just outside Quebec.

 This case remains open.

 Anyone with information regarding Bergeron's disappearance is urged to contact Quebec City police at 1-418-641-2447, or toll-free at 1-888-641-2447.